ajomuch92/when.js/README.md

 # When.js

 A simple and light package to use as a switch but with some vitamins.
+Inspired on the [match](https://www.php.net/manual/en/control-structures.match.php) function from PHP.

 ## Installation